Opinion | Can Biden achieve an FDR-style presidency? A historian sees surprising parallels.

 Rauchway: Here are the two lessons: Get what you want while you can.
 And make sure that your folks can vote going forward.

 Roosevelt had massive majorities.
-But the Democratic Party was thoroughly divided between the south and everywhere else.
+But the Democratic Party was thoroughly divided between the South and everywhere else.
 Southern Democrats existed by consequence of Jim Crow.
-They became opponents of the administration, or at the very least uneasy allies.
+They became opponents of the administration — or, at the very, least uneasy allies.

 Ultimately, Roosevelt’s administration made the decision that it needed to attack Jim Crow to keep liberalism alive at the federal level.
 Roosevelt’s Justice Department created the office that became the Civil Rights Division.